Caring for Your Skin...Inside and Out

 Would you believe me if I said healthy skin starts from within?
 Well, it’s true!
 Just like every other organ in your body, your skin needs a steady stream of nutrients to thrive.
 And to look and feel great.

 Plus, problematic skin, especially conditions such as acne, eczema and psoriasis, is often a sign that something on the inside isn’t quite right.
-And when this is the case, the food you eat or don’t eat is often one of the biggest factors.
-Now this doesn’t mean that you don’t need any skincare products or a healthy beauty regime.
+And when this is the case, the food you eat — or don’t eat — is often one of the biggest factors.
+Now, this doesn’t mean you don’t need any skincare products or a healthy beauty regimen.
 But you can’t underestimate the importance of nutrition when it comes to your skin.

-So in this article, I’m going to share my top internal and external “pump and glow” tips.
+So, I’m going to share my top internal and external “plump and glow” tips.

 Nourish Your Skin from Within